robinvandernoord/vite-svelte-transcrypt/README.md

 # Vite Svelte Transcrypt

-Preprocessor for blocks of Python in Svelte templates (using Vite and Transcrypt)
+[proof of concept] Preprocessor for blocks of Python in Svelte templates (using Vite and Transcrypt)

 ```bash
 pip install transcrypt